My name is Stuart A. Roy and my home QTH is near Woking in the county of Surrey, UK, about 20 miles south-west of London.

 This is my best acquisition (Dec 2008) ... which I'm still learning to drive!
 I've started to use a desk mic now - an Icom SM-8.

 I eventually succumbed to pressure from G4CCZ, and bought an SPE Expert 1K-FA solid-state linear.
-It doesn't get much use, sadly, due to antenna restrictions at the home QTH.
+It didn't get much use, sadly, due to antenna restrictions at the home QTH, so I reluctantly sold it - and immediately regretted doing so.
+Suffice it so say I now have a 1.3K-FA!

 Spring 2014 - acquired an Elecraft K2/100 with 160m and SSB boards.

 I have a relatively small plot, so big antennas are out of the question.
-For the last few years, I use my SG-230 at the bottom of the garden, driving a 75' inverted-L which comes back to the house and down to an old tree stump in my front garden.
-It tunes all bands, but is a compromise on all of them.
-I also have an open-wire fed loaded doublet with 60' span that is optimised for 80m.
-I'm intending to make a nest of dipoles for the higher bands.
+For the past couple of years, I've used my SG-230 in the shack, driving a 46m (160 ft) random wire which is bent all around my garden, and no more than 9m (30 ft) high.
+It tunes all bands, but is always a compromise antenna.
+I've tried various other aerials - an open-wire fed loaded doublet with 60' span that was optimised for 80m, and a nest of dipoles for the higher bands.

 I bought a Sandpiper MV-10 (all-band vertical) in 2009, but found that signals were consistently 10dB or more down than on the SG-231/inverted-L setup, so I'm not using it.